The Further Shore

 We’ll meet in person every other week for eight sessions (sixteen weeks) with our notebooks and minds open.
 Each class will be loosely tied to a theme, which we’ll explore through guided writing exercises and sharing.
 We’ll write lots and share our work as we create it for kind, supportive feedback from the group.
 Each participant will also have the chance to prepare one piece at home to bring to the class for deeper (but still wildly supportive) feedback.
 There will be tea, snacks, laughter (yes, laughter) and meaningful homework in between sessions.

-This class is ideal for people who:
+This workshop is ideal for people who:

 Are curious about exploring different perspectives about death and dying, whether they’ve had any direct experience with death or not.

 Have an urge to write about the end of life, but don’t want to do it alone.

 Love the idea of a bi-weekly creative date with a small group of others who aren’t afraid to face the complicated stuff.

 Feel ready (though maybe a little scared) to share personal writing.

 Are genuinely open to listening to and giving supportive feedback to other writers whose experiences and perspectives about death may be very different from their own.

 Are comfortable with tears and Kleenex, and don’t turn away when they read words like “morgue”.

 Love a good homemade cookie.

-You can expect to walk away with:
+You can expect to leave the workshop with: